Meghshyams/SportsApp/README.md

 > Using Free API- thesportdb.com

--At the home screen of (app) a you can see all the sports available on thesportdb.com -Whenever you click on your favorite sport, the app will ask to choose league.
+- At the home screen of (app) a you can see all the sports available on thesportdb.com
+- Whenever you click on your favorite sport, the app will ask to choose league.
--After clicking on the league, you can see different teams.
+- After clicking on the league, you can see different teams.
--You can click on any team and see there previous and upcoming mathces.
+- You can click on any team and see there previous and upcoming mathces.
--App also implemented with search functionality.
+- App also implemented with search functionality.
--You can directly search your favorite team and see previous machetes as well as upcoming matches.
+- You can directly search your favorite team and see previous machetes as well as upcoming matches.